jbrunton/clean-arch-katas/katas/game-of-life.md

 A kata for practicing domain-driven design / clean architecture.

-This is different from the classic [Game of Life TDD kata](https://codingdojo.org/kata/GameOfLife/) in scope: this kata includes additional input, rendering and data storage considerations which require adapting the model to different use cases.
+This is different from the classic [Game of Life TDD kata](https://codingdojo.org/kata/GameOfLife/) in scope: this kata includes additional input, rendering and data storage considerations which require adapting the model to different use cases, and careful thought about how to separate these different concerns.

 # Core mechanics